 Product ‘ABC’ showing quantity of 1 in Warehouse D and Warehouse F.

-Serial tab of product ‘ABC’ showing serial number ‘123’ in WH1
+Serial tab of product ‘ABC’ showing serial number ‘123’ in Warehouse D

-Serial tab of product ‘ABC’ showing serial number ‘123’ in WH2
+Serial tab of product ‘ABC’ showing serial number ‘123’ in Warehouse F.

 Most Acctivate customers get serial numbers from the vendor and input them into Acctivate upon receiving the product into inventory, making any complications related to this irrelevant.
 However, some companies, especially those that have a manufacturing process for serial controlled products, can run into some confusing instances where they add a product with a serial number into one warehouse, then add that product again with the same serial number into a different warehouse.
 Acctivate will not prevent this user action, so please keep that in mind when planning your company’s product manufacturing processes.

 If you run into any issues related to this that you are not able to resolve, please contact Acctivate Support for a resolution.